 It’s hard to consider a place with surface temperatures of –180°C ‘Earthlike,’ but there are reasons why we see the term so often applied to Titan.
 The most striking of these is the presence of surface lakes and seas, a phenomenon found nowhere else in the Solar System.
 The temperatures are cold enough to make the circulating fluid liquid methane and ethane rather than water, but we see things in Cassini imagery that are strikingly familiar, including seas fed by river-like channels and large numbers of shallow lakes that appear in flatter areas.

-The European Space Agency’s Thomas Comet has been leading a team investigating Titan’s surface features in greater detail.
+The European Space Agency’s Thomas Cornet has been leading a team investigating Titan’s surface features in greater detail.
 In particular, the lakes of Titan do not appear to be fed by rivers, making it likely that they are filled either by rainfall or by liquids welling up from below.
 Empty depressions can be found where lakes may once have been, and it is believed that some of the lakes dry out during Titan’s thirty-year cycle of seasons.
-Comet and team wanted to learn how the depressions in which the lakes are found formed in the first place.
+Cornet and team wanted to learn how the depressions in which the lakes are found formed in the first place.

 Image: A radar image of Titan’s north polar regions (centre), with close ups of numerous lakes (left) and a large sea (right).
 The sea, Ligeia Mare, measures roughly 420 x 350 km and is the second largest known body of liquid hydrocarbons on Titan.
 Its shorelines extend for some 2000 km and many rivers can be seen draining into the sea.
 By contrast, the numerous lakes are typically less than 100 km across and have more rounded shapes with steep sides.
 The radar images were created using data collected by the international Cassini spacecraft.
 Credit: NASA/JPL-Caltech/ASI/USGS; left and right: NASA/ESA.
 Acknowledgement: T. Cornet, ESA.